bbauska/UC-Davis-Inter-jQuery/README.md

 action area.innerHTML, and this one can just be a straight up stream.
-I&apos;m just going to use the single quotes here and put in a button with an idea set to roll, and I&apos;m going to say sometimes it&apos;s helpful to close that right away button like so and then it&apos;s going to say, \"Roll the dice.\" There we go.
+I&apos;m just going to use the single quotes here and put in a button with an idea set to roll, and I&apos;m going to say sometimes it&apos;s helpful to close that right away button like so and then it&apos;s going to say, &quot;Roll the dice.&quot; There we go.
 We&apos;ve got a button that gets added into to inner team up for the action area.
 We&apos;ve got a button in the action and now we need to have a click handler for that.
 I&apos;m going to have document.getelementbyID.
 Roll.outeventlistener, click.
 When we click